ibm-cloud-docs/text-to-speech-data/making-requests.md

     -   To disable SSL verification for a `curl` request, use the `--insecure` (`-k`) option with the request.
 This option directs the command to bypass the tool's verification of SSL certificates.
     -   To disable SSL verification for a WebSocket request, use the appropriate approach for your client library or use one of the {{site.data.keyword.ibmwatson}} {{site.data.keyword.texttospeechshort}} SDKs.

-For more information about disabling SSL verification for calls to the service, see *Disabling SSL verification* in the [API reference](https://{DomainName}/apidocs/text-to-speech-data#disabling-ssl){: external}.
+For more information about disabling SSL verification for calls to the service, see *Disabling SSL verification* in the [API & SDK reference](https://{DomainName}/apidocs/text-to-speech-data#disabling-ssl){: external}.
 The information includes examples for `curl` and for all of the SDKs.